Achllle/action-playground/README.md

   * trying to set target branch unset - didn't work either
   * final try: manifest file hacking - with fully isolated releases in rc branches.
 Fully give up, it's just too finnicky.
 When I had created a manual release and tag it didn't recognize that and somehow tried to release under the existing release which ofcourse failed.

-* SemVer action:
+* SemVer action (ietf-tools/semver-action):
   * need to give write permissions for writing tags
-  * doesn't work with versions such as v1.2.3-alpha1
+  * works with versions such as v1.2.3-alpha1
+  * caution: pushing a tag inside the workflow this server-action is in will not trigger a different workflow that has the `on: push: tags` event trigger (github policy to avoid accidental recursion).
+Either use a different PAT for the triggering workflow or better, use a `workflow_run` trigger with a check to see if the workflow run was successful.